SARAH-GAKII/Modelling-the-impact-of-human-behaviour-to-COVID-19-vaccine-uptake/README.md

-# Modeling the Impact of Human Behavior on COVID-19 Vaccine Uptake
+# 🧠 Modeling the Impact of Human Behavior on COVID-19 Vaccine Uptake

-This project was completed as part of my Master's thesis at the African Institute for Mathematical Sciences (AIMS) South Africa.
-It investigates how individual and collective behavior influences vaccine uptake during the COVID-19 pandemic through mathematical modeling and numerical simulations.
+This project was completed as part of my Master’s thesis at the **African Institute for Mathematical Sciences (AIMS) South Africa**.
+It explores how individual and collective behavior influences vaccine uptake during the COVID-19 pandemic using mathematical modeling and Python-based simulations.

+---

-## 📌 Project Overview
+## 📘 Project Summary

-- **Institution**: AIMS South Africa
+- 🎓 **Institution**: AIMS South Africa
-- **Author**: Sarah Gakii
+- 🧑‍🎓 **Author**: Sarah Gakii
-- **Advisor**: Dr. Josephine W. Kagunda
+- 👩‍🏫 **Advisor**: Dr. Josephine W. Kagunda
-- **Thesis Title**: Modeling the Impact of Human Behavior on COVID-19 Vaccine Uptake
+- 📚 **Thesis Title**: *Modeling the Impact of Human Behavior on COVID-19 Vaccine Uptake*
-- **Tool Used**: Jupyter Notebook (Python)
-- **Focus**: Incorporating human behavior into compartmental models to study vaccine uptake dynamics
+- 🛠️ **Tools**: Python (Jupyter Notebook), NumPy, Matplotlib

+---

-## 🧮 Key Concepts
+## 🧮 Key Concepts & Skills

-- Compartmental models
+- ✅ Compartmental epidemiological models (SIR-based)
-- Behavior-influenced transmission dynamics
+- ✅ Incorporation of behavioral responses into transmission dynamics
+- ✅ System of nonlinear differential equations
-- Differential equations and parameter sensitivity
+- ✅ Parameter sensitivity analysis
-- Vaccine hesitancy modeling
-- Numerical simulations using Python
+- ✅ Numerical simulations to explore vaccine uptake trends

+---

-## 📂 Contents
+## 📂 Repository Contents

-- `Numerical Simulations.ipynb`: Jupyter notebook containing code, model implementation, and simulation results
+- `Numerical Simulations.ipynb`: Jupyter notebook containing:
+  - Parameter definitions
+  - Numerical solver implementation
+  - Behavior-influenced simulations
+  - Visualizations and interpretations

+---

+## 🔍 Outcomes

+- Demonstrated how vaccine hesitancy can be dynamically modeled
+- Showed the effects of behavior change on vaccination uptake and disease spread
+- Provided insights into how public health campaigns might optimize impact through behavioral targeting

+---